mattermost/docs/source/onboard/migrating-from-hipchat-to-mattermost.rst

+:orphan:

 ..
-Redirecting users trying to access this page to /onboard/migrating-to-mattermost.html#migrating-from-slack
+Users trying to access this page are now redirected to /onboard/migrating-to-mattermost.html#migrating-from-slack instead

 Migrating from HipChat to Mattermost
 =====================================